Work with Flows

 Create a Flow

 Flow Studio allows Hero_Flow users to visually create data flows.
-After selecting a previously set up data Source, you can use a repository of manipulation and machine learning operators that are available to point-and-click together simple or complex data flows that are eventually streamed into a Sink.
+After selecting a previously set up data Input, you can use a repository of manipulation and machine learning Functions that are available to point-and-click together simple or complex data flows that are eventually streamed into a Output.
 Data flows can be linear but also support circular structures.

 - Create a Flow